4d/docs/docs/API/DataStoreClass.md

 ```4d
 var $newValue: Real
-$newValue:=ReadValueFrom //get a new value
+$newValue:=ReadValueFrom //get a new value to assign
 ds.setGlobalStamp($newValue)
 ```